Code-the-Dream-School/python-200/lessons/Pipelines.md

 ```
 Note:
-To launch the Prefect UI (version-dependent)
+To launch the Prefect UI (version-dependent).
-- For many Prefect 2.x installs run: `prefect orion start`
+- For many Prefect 2.x installs run: `prefect orion start`.
-- For some later releases the equivalent command is: `prefect server start`
+- For some later releases the equivalent command is: `prefect server start`.
 - If unsure, run `prefect --help` (or check `pip show prefect` / your installed version) and follow the CLI shown by your version.

 ```